Kzax01/AWS-Security-Aerosecure/README.md

 - **[Identifying & Remediating Threats in AWS Security Hub](https://github.com/Kzax01/AWS-Security-Aerosecure/tree/main/SecurityHub/02_Identifying_Threats_AWS_Security_Hub)**
   🔹 _Identify and remediate threats:_ Learn to detect and respond to threats using AWS Security Hub.

+➡️ _Many more projects with a given scenario will be added later on!_

 ---